Jarfsoft/mecano_new_year_timer/README.md

 - The app uses the client's system time
 - For precise timing, ensure the client's clock is synchronized
 - The song will play at exactly 23:56:26 on December 31st

+### TypeScript Errors
+- Run `npm start` to see TypeScript compilation errors
+- Check that all imports are properly typed
+- Ensure all function parameters have proper type annotations

 ### Build for Production
 ```bash